gridWarsGame/gridWars/userStories.md

 2. Personalization

-3.Queues as to where the game left off when last play was paused
+3. Queues as to where the game left off when last play was paused

-4.Solid mobile interface for good game play while commuting.
+4. Solid mobile interface for good game play while commuting.